ArticlePDF Available

 Full-text available

-Proposes a short version of the Beck Depression Inventory (BDI) that contains only 21 statements denoting the highest degree of clinical depression, as compared to the original BDI (BDI-O), which consists of 21 item groups with each group containing 4 options.
-The author recruited a sample of 203 male and female volunteers (between the ages of 18 and 32 yrs) and introduced items of the short version in 2 response forms: Likert (L) and Yes/No (Y/N) format.
-The author also used 2 depression subscales derived from the Symptom Check List-90 and the Hopkins Symptom Check List.
-Results showed that the BDI-O had relatively lesser skew and kurtosis.
+The original Beck Depression Inventory (BDI-O) consists of 21 item groups.
+Each group contains four options (i. e., 84 overall statements).
+The proposed short BDI version contains only 21 statements denoting the highest degree of clinical depression, i. e., the last alternative in each item group.
+Items of the short version were introduced in two response forms: Likert (L) and Yes/No (Y/N) format.
+Two depression subscales derived from the Symptom Check List-90 and the Hopkins Symptom Check List were also used.
+A sample of 203 male and female volunteer Kuwaiti undergraduates was recruited.
+It was found that the BDI-O had relatively lesser skew and kurtosis.
 However, the M/SD ratio was well balanced in the BDI-L and not in the original and BDI-Y/N versions.
-Cronbach's α, correlations with 4 other scales, and loadings onto 2 separate factors of depression were high in both BDI-O and BDI-L--although they were higher in the BDI-L, which also had improved factorial structure.
-The proposed short BDI-L version contains only one fourth of the BDI-O without deleting any of its symptom indicators and, therefore, the author concludes that the short BDI-L version contributes well to enhancing the BDI cost-effectiveness, especially in empirical research projects containing loaded test batteries.
-(PsycINFO Database Record (c) 2012 APA, all rights reserved)
+Cronbach's α, correlations with four other scales, and loadings onto two separate factors of depression were high in both BDI-O and BDI-L - although they were higher in the BDI-L. It also had improved factorial structure.
+Nevertheless, the proposed short BDI-L version contains only one-fourth of the BDI-O without deleting any of its symptom indicators.
+Therefore, it was concluded that the short BDI-L version can make a good contribution to enhancing the BDI cost-effectiveness, especially in empirical research projects containing loaded test batteries.

 Article